lijikun/gaussian-wrapper-scripts/README.md

 ## g09run.sh

 Runs a g09 calculation, and emails the last 10 lines of log when finished.
+Requires e.g. postfix, exim or sendmail.

 Usage: